tozd/docker-influxdb/README.md

 ## Description

-You can mount InfluxDB's `influxdb.toml` file into `/etc/influxdb/influxdb.toml` inside the container.
+You can mount InfluxDB's `influxdb.toml` file into `/etc/influxdb/influxdb.toml` inside the container or extend the image.
 See the file in the image to see how it is configured by default.

 ## GitHub mirror